irmen/Pyro5/examples/distributed-mandelbrot/Readme.txt

 First, a few notes:
 - The ascii animation runs at 100x40 resolution so make sure your console window is large enough.
-- The maximum iteration count is set to a quite high value to make the calculcations more time consuming.
+- The maximum iteration count is set to a quite high value to make the calculations more time consuming.
 If you want you can change both maxiter values in server.py down to something more reasonable such as 256.
 - try using Pypy instead of CPython to improve the speed dramatically